Marriageable age: Christianity

-Catholic canon law adopted Roman law, which set the minimum age of marriage at 12 years old for females and 14 years old for males.
+Catholic Canon law adopted Roman law, which set the minimum age of marriage at 12 years old for females and 14 years old for males.
 The Roman Catholic Church raised the minimum age of marriage to 14 years old for females and to 16 years old for males in 1917 and lowered the age of majority to 18 years old in 1983.
+The Code of Canons of the Eastern Churches states the same requirements in canon 800.